cherenkov-plenoscope/merlict_c89/README.md

 But of course the author will happily recive pull-requests that meet such expectations :wink:.

-Merlict tries to migrate towards a physical layout according to the 'The Pitchfork Layout' in 'merged Header Placement'.
-The merged headers are prefered as there are only public headers anyhow.

 # Suggested Tools
 - [Blender](https://www.blender.org/) to inspect and manipulate objects.
 It is especially useful to visualize surface-normals.

 - [OpenScad](http://www.openscad.org/) to create meshes in a parametric way.
-  Unfortunately it does not have a concept of vertex-normals.
+  As openscad does not have a concept of vertex-normals, it is mostly only useful for flat surfaces or non optical surfaces.

 - [refractive-index-database](https://refractiveindex.info/) a database of
   refractive indices of various materials.